-For the string variable we have assigned the value number but in double-quotes, so what this will do is it will treat the number “2564589” as a string, not as “Long” variable.
-Now for the other variable LongResult, we have used Clng(LongNumber) function to convert the string stored number to a LONG variable.
+For the string variable, we have assigned the value number but in double-quotes, so what this will do is it will treat the number “2564589” as a string, not as a “Long” variable.
+Now for the other variable, LongResult, we have used Clng(LongNumber) function to convert the line stored number to a LONG variable.

-The next message box will show the result as a LONG number which is converted from string to long data type.
+The next message box will show the result as a LONG number converted from string to long data type.

 Now take a look at the below code.

 Sub CLNG_Example2() Dim LongNumber As String Dim LongResult As Long LongNumber = "Long Number" LongResult = CLng(LongNumber) MsgBox LongResult End Sub

 This should give us the result as “Type Mismatch.”

 Understanding why the error is occurring is fundamental to fix the error.
 When you closely examine the variables for the first variable LongNumber, we have assigned the text value as “Long Number,” then we have used the excel VBA CLNG function to convert this to the LONG data type.

 The reason why we got this error is that the LONG data type can accept only numerical data type since we have supplied string value to the variable, it cannot convert the string value or text value to a long data type.
 Hence, it gives the error as “Type Mismatch.”

 One more error we get with the LONG data type is “Overflow Error in VBAOverflow Error In VBAVBA Overflow Error or "Run Time Error 6: Overflow" occurs when the user inserts a value that exceeds the capacity of a specific variable's data type.
 Thus, it is an error that results from the overloading of data beyond the desired data type limit of the variable.,” i.e., the Long variable data type can hold values from -2,147,483,648 2,147,483,647.
 So any amount above this will cause an overflow error.